kimono-koans/httm/README.md

 The `httm` project contains two main components:

 1. The `httm` executable: To build and install:

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     git clone kimono-koans/httm
     cargo install --path ./httm/
     ```
 2. The optional `zsh` hot-key bindings: Use `ESC+s` to select snapshots filenames to be dropped to your command line, or use `ESC+m` to browse for all of a file's snapshots.
-To install, source within your zshrc:
+To copy the script to your home directory and source within your zshrc:

     ```bash
-    cp ./httm/scripts/httm-key-bindings.zsh ~/.httm-key-bindings.zsh
-    echo -e "\nsource ~/.httm-key-bindings.zsh\n" >> ~/.zshrc
+    httm --install-zsh-hot-keys
     ```

 ## License